 Column Description Internal ID Internal ID of the application server process.
 The internal ID is a unique ID for every object, that the MWTM assigns for its own internal use.
 This ID can also be useful when the TAC is debugging problems.
 Name Name of the application server process.
+This column is displayed by default.
 Node Name of the node associated with the application server process.
+This column is displayed by default.
 Local IP Address Local IP address that the application server process is currently using.
+This column is displayed by default.
 Local Port Local port number that the application server process is currently using.
-Ignored Indicates whether to include the application server process when aggregating and displaying MWTM status information: • Uncheck the check box to include the application server process.
-This is the default setting. • Check the check box to exclude the application server process.
+This column is displayed by default.
+Ignored Indicates whether to include the signaling point when aggregating and displaying MWTM status information.
+This field is read-only for the web client, but editable in the Java client.
 Users with authentication level Network Operator (level 3) and higher can edit this field.
 Users with authentication level Power User (level 2) and higher can edit the Unignore field.
+This column is displayed by default.
 Notes Indicates whether a note is associated with the application server process.
+This column is displayed by default.
 Events (MWTM client only) Indicates whether the application server process has received any events.
 If the application server process has received an event, an icon appears in the table cell.
 Clicking the icon clears the event and takes you to the Recent Events tab for the application server process.
-Last Status Change Date and time that the status of the application server process last changed.
 Severity Indicates the alarm severity for the chosen application server process.
 The severity can be Critical, Major, Minor, Warning, Informational, Indeterminate, Unmanaged, or Normal.
 See Managing Alarms and Events, page 9-1 for more information.
-Status Current status of the application server process.
-Possible values are: • Unknown • Unmanaged For detailed definitions of each status, see Appendix E, "Status Definitions."
+This column is displayed by default.
+Last Status Change Date and time that the status of the application server process last changed.